Most Romantic Things to do in New York City

 Public transportation is pretty good in New York City, and also plentiful.
 If you’re visiting in winter, when roads are covered in snow or ice, the subway is your best bet.
 It’s underground and warm, and you will experience far fewer issues than aboveground.

 Parking is difficult, so I advise leaving your car at the hotel (or not even bringing one) and relying on public transportation and your own feet during your NYC visit.
 It is also a good way to get around if you are on a budget.

 If you are visiting New York and staying at a hotel, make sure you clarify with the front desk agent which room you will be getting.
 Especially during busy times, like Valentine’s Day, hotels run out of king-sized bed accommodations fast, so make your request before you arrive.

 The weather in New York can get pretty cold in the winter, so remember to pack appropriately.
+Check out my NY winter guide for more info.
 And summers can be hot and humid.